Skip to main content

 Key takeaways

-Most insurance plans cover some formulation and dosage of buprenorphine, but coverage varies widely by plan.
+• Most insurance plans cover some formulation of buprenorphine, but coverage varies widely by plan.

-There are ways to save money on a generic buprenorphine patch prescription, including using a SingleCare discount or government programs.
+• There are ways to save money on generic buprenorphine tablets, patches, or injections, including using a SingleCare discount or government programs.

 Forms of buprenorphine

-Buprenorphine comes in several forms, including transdermal patches placed on the skin, films dissolved in the mouth, and as injections given by a healthcare professional.
-In some forms, like Suboxone, buprenorphine is combined with another opioid treatment drug, like naloxone.
-Transdermal patches contain only buprenorphine and are sold as either generic buprenorphine or brand-name Butrans.
-Patches are usually applied once a week and are prescribed in different dosages.
+Buprenorphine comes in several forms, including transdermal patches placed on the skin, films dissolved in the mouth, tablets dissolved under the tongue, and injections given by a healthcare professional.
+In some forms, buprenorphine is combined with another opioid treatment drug, naloxone, to discourage abuse.

-According to Chad Elkin, MD, addiction medicine physician and founder and president at National Addiction Specialists, buprenorphine is most commonly prescribed to reduce opioid cravings and withdrawal symptoms as part of a comprehensive treatment plan for opioid use disorder (OUD).
+According to Chad Elkin, MD, addiction medicine physician and founder and president at National Addiction Specialists, buprenorphine is most commonly prescribed to reduce opioid cravings and withdrawal symptoms as part of a comprehensive treatment plan for opioid use disorder.

 How much does buprenorphine cost without insurance?

-Without insurance, the average cost per box of four 10-microgram patches is around $506, which is a one-month supply for anyone using one patch per week.
-At that price, each patch would cost just over $125, and the annual out-of-pocket expense would be over $6,000.
-This is an important consideration for people considering buprenorphine, as many people receiving treatment for OUD need to be on buprenorphine for several months or years before they are able to taper off this medication.
+Without insurance, the average cost for 60, 8 mg sublingual tablets is around $431.
+At the target daily maintenance dosage of 16 mg per day, 60 tablets are a 30-day supply.
+The annual buprenorphine cost could be over $5,000.
+This is an important factor for people considering buprenorphine, as many people receiving treatment for OUD need to be on buprenorphine for several months or years before they are able to taper off this medication.

 Dr. Elkin says several factors can influence your out-of-pocket expense for buprenorphine, including:

-- Brand-name versus generic formulations (like buprenorphine versus Butrans)
+• Brand-name versus generic formulations (like Butrans versus buprenorphine)

 Suboxone